Do you want to manage your social media in your browser with notifications and live streaming?

 One of the most powerful features in TweetDeck is the ability to add as many columns as you want.
 You can customize these columns to make sure they are relevant and useful.

-To add a new column in TweetDeck, click the + sign at the bottom of the left-hand menu.
+To add a new column in TweetDeck, click the + Add Column at the bottom of the left-hand menu.

-You will see this screen, which allows you to choose the type of column.
+You will see this screen, which allows you to choose the type of column you want to add.

 These are the types of columns you can add:

 - Home: This shows the Twitter stream for a particular account